MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

 - Two choices
 - Date and time

  Any filter configurations that you set will be available wherever the knowledge search experience is configured, such as the form-based knowledge control, knowledge search page, productivity pane-based knowledge search control, embedded search control in Unified Service Desk, and the application tab search experience in Customer Service workspace.

-If you enable the customization of the knowledge search filters, the web client and maker experience knowledge management filter experience are deactivated.
+If you choose to retain the the customization of the knowledge search filters, the web client and maker experience knowledge management filter experience are deactivated.
 In full-text search, the archived and discarded status filters are not supported.

 ## Enable search filters for knowledge articles

 You can enable search filters for your knowledge articles in the Customer Service admin center or Customer Service Hub app by performing the following steps::